 It is a fact: over the last few years, there have been more foreigners moving out of China than moving in.

 The exodus of foreigners has been especially pronounced in Beijing, and even the Chinese media has reported on this (here's an English translation, and here's the original).
 But the situation is essentially the same all over the country: foreigners are leaving in larger numbers than they are arriving.
-A new study by a company which helps relocate expats has confirmed this trend, claiming that twice as many expats left China than arrived in 2014.
+A new study by a company which helps relocate expats has confirmed this trend, claiming that in 2014 twice as many expats left China than those who arrived.

 Most of the articles covering this phenomenon, including the Wall Street Journal one linked above, note a few specific reasons behind the trend.
 First of all there is the dreadful air pollution, which has only worsened in the last few years, and is scaring people off.
 This factor looms especially big in the case of Beijing, where the air quality is way worse then it is in Southern cities like Shanghai and Shenzhen (where it's still pretty bad, by the way).
 Then there is the slowdown in China's economic growth and the rising productions costs, which may be pushing some multinational companies to relocate elsewhere in Asia.
 Finally there is the rising cost of living in China's big cities.